mtwasetku-ui/physioto/src/content/blog/cervicogenic-dizziness-misdiagnosed-clinical-overview.md

 ## About the Author

-Michael Ghattas, DPT
+Micheal Ghattas, DPT

 AHPRA Registered Physiotherapist | Doctor of Physical Therapy | 18 Years Clinical Experience

-Michael is the founder of Physio to Home, a mobile physiotherapy practice serving North Tasmania.
+Micheal is the founder of Physio to Home, a mobile physiotherapy practice serving North Tasmania.
 He has specialist training in the assessment and treatment of cervicogenic dizziness and cervicogenic headache, and manages complex cervical presentations as a primary clinical focus.

 Referrals and correspondence: physiotohome.com